 White as the symbol of purity in Iranian culture.
 White like Tehran‘s symbol, the Azadi Tower, built in the early 1970s to celebrate the 2500th anniversary of Persian monarchy and opened under the name of King’s Memorial Tower, changed into Freedom Tower after 1979 Revolution.

-Persian Blue as national color
+Persian Blue as the national colour

-Blue as national color in Iranian history, the symbol of heaven and spirituality, here beautifully represented in the sophisticated decorations of Imam Mosque in Isfahan’s main square Naqsh-e Jahan, but also present in Tabriz Blue mosque heavily damaged in the 1779 earthquake.
+Blue as national colour in Iranian history, the symbol of heaven and spirituality, here beautifully represented in the sophisticated decorations of Imam Mosque in Isfahan‘s main square Naqsh-e Jahan, but also present in Tabriz Blue mosque heavily damaged in the 1779 earthquake.

 Pink like Qajar roses